 There are also several excellent small lodges upstream of the Victoria Falls, all of which overlook the Zambezi River.
 These are places where you a enjoy a much quieter, peaceful and intimate experience away from the Falls and busy town of Livingstone.
 Some of the Lodges include Tongabezi, Sindabezi, Island of Siankaba andThe River Club to mention a few.

 ACTIVITIES IN LIVINGSTONE

-Aside from the lure of the Victoria Falls themselves, there are numerous activities in the Livingstone area.
-Many visitors see little of the Zambian town itself, dividing their time between the Falls, about 20 minutes’ drive to the south, the adrenalin activities below the Falls, and the gentler stretches of the Zambezi River upstream, bordered by the tiny Mosi-oa-Tunya National Park.
-But Livingstone boasts a diverse range of restaurants and a good craft market, while the town’s museum is worth more than a passing glance, especially for those with an interest in the travels of Dr David Livingstone.
+Besides the Victoria Falls which are the main attraction, there are numerous activities in the Livingstone area.
+To start with, Livingstone boats a diverse range of restaurants and good craft markets, while the town’s museum is worth more than a passing glance, especially for those with interest in the travels of Dr David Livingstone.

-Back on land, there are also walks and drives into the Mosi-oa-Tunya National Park, home to giraffe, zebra, buffalo and most of Zambia’s antelope species, as well as elephant and white rhino, and a pack of wild dogs which crossed into the park from Zimbabwe.
-Guided walks through the national park (included in the price of some of the safari lodges upstream of the Falls) give you a good chance, and a much closer experience than a game drive, of sighting white rhino, successfully introduced to the area from South Africa in 1994.
+On another hand, walks and game drives into the Mosi-oa-Tunya National Park are also available.
+This park is home to giraffe, zebra, buffalo and most of Zambia’s antelope species, as well as elephant and white rhino, and a pack of wild dogs which crossed into the park from Zimbabwe.
+Guided walks through the national park give you a good chance to enjoy a closer experience with game than a game drive.